d3netxer/osm-creating-historical-tiles/README.md

 ### Getting historical OSM file

 OSM file can come in different formats.
 We are downloading the OSM.pbf file type.
-This is a super compressed OSM file type that uses Google Protobuf for compression.
+This is a super compressed OSM file type that uses Google Protobuf (.pbf) for compression.

 For downloads over geographical areas [Geofabrik](http://download.geofabrik.de) is a great site.
 You can click on various subregions.
 Notice that on these pages there is a 'raw directory index' link and if you click if you should see older versions of OSM files that go back in time a few months.
 If you find your interested geographical region and time period download the pbf file.